Travel Guide Customize Your Trip

 • Welcome/Farewell Nepali Dinner in Kathmandu

-• Offical paper works, Service charge, and all Government Taxes
+• Official paper works, Service charges, and all Government Taxes

-• Local transportation to and from the starting and ending points of the tour by private vehicle.
+• Local transportation to and from the starting and ending points of the tour will be provided by private Jeep.

 What's Excluded?